raialok/website/content/solutions/problem-1.md

 Find the sum of all the multiples of 3 or 5 below 1000.

-The problem can be reduced to an arithmetic series and solved in O(n).
+The problem can be reduced to an arithmetic series and solved in O(1).

-First, we define a simple function to calculate the sum of an arithmetic series using the
+We can use a simple function to calculate the sum of an arithmetic series using the
 formula:

 Sum of n terms of AP = (n/2) \* [2a + (n – 1)d]
 where a is the first term and d is the common difference.

-We cannot however use this formula directly because we do not know the value of n.
+At this stage, however, use this formula directly because we do not know the value of n.

-We write a simple function to calculate the value of n by finding the last term
+We first write a simple function to calculate the value of n by finding the last term

 ```python
 def find_n(a: int, d: int, end: int) -> int: